clicon/clixon-docs/yang.rst

 YANG
 ****

-This chapter describes some aspects of he YANG implementation in Clixon.
+This chapter describes some aspects of the YANG implementation in Clixon.
 Regarding standard compliance, see :ref:`Standards<clixon_standards>`.

 Leafrefs